Carlotta Grisi: Biography

+Grisi was born in Visinada, Kingdom of Illyria (present-day Vižinada, Croatia).
+Although her parents were not involved in the theatre, she was brought up in an opera family.
+She was trained at the ballet school of Teatro alla Scala in Milan and later with dancer/balletmaster Jules Perrot.

 At her 1836 debut in London, Grisi performed with the accomplished danseur Jules Perrot.
 She next appeared in Paris at the Théâtre de la Renaissance (1840) and a year later, toured with Perrot to other parts of Europe.
 Through Perrot's contacts, the pair worked in Paris, London, Vienna, Munich, and Milan where she sang and danced.
 Of her two talents, it was her dancing that was acclaimed.
 By dancing Perrot's choreography, which at that time was receiving great attention, she gained notable attention of both the public and the critics.

 Her greatest role however was that of Giselle.
 The world première of this two-act ballet was on 28 June 1841 at the Théâtre de l'Académie Royale de Musique, Paris.
 The part of "Albrecht" was danced by Lucien Petipa (the brother of the great Marius Petipa), with the part of Myrtha, Queen of the Wilis danced by Adèle Dumilâtre.
 It caused a sensation and inspired its reviewers to proclaim Giselle to be the greatest ballet of its time and a triumphant successor to the Romantic masterwork La Sylphide.
 It immediately established Grisi as a star in her very first full-length ballet in Paris.
 Her salary grew from 5,000 francs to 12,000 in 1842 and 20,000 by 1844, with additional performance fees on top.
 It also marked the beginning of a change in her relationship with Jules Perrot.

 Dance historian Lillian Moore says of her "In Grisi were united all the best attributes of the other outstanding ballerinas of the romantic period: the buoyant elevation of Taglioni, the technical virtuosity and mimic powers of Elssler, and the joyous, exuberant facility of Cerrito.
 If she could not claim to surpass her peers in any one aspect of her art, Grisi outstripped them all in versatility."